 - Neglected disease 3 – Model building and testing with academic with access to previously unpublished data

-- ADME models – Built transporter models for different probes and jar file used to share models.
+- ADME models – Built transporter models for different probes and shared models.

 What we may not have in there already is your data, but we can change that, by working with you to integrate content and building better models.
 This can be done either privately (i.e. only you get to benefit) or as publicly (i.e. the models get better for everyone).
 Please contact us if you would like a demonstration of what Assay Central can do.